my latest blog post by James Herried

 Nonetheless, Mike Mentzer’s definition for intensity is still incomplete, and not specific enough for practical application.
 Here’s why:

-online casino zambia The Problem with Mike Mentzer’s Definition for Intensity
+label dating provider The Problem with Mike Mentzer’s Definition for Intensity

 It is true that in order to achieve maximum intensity, you need to exert ‘maximum, momentary, muscular effort’.
 But just because you’re exerting maximum, momentary, muscular effort doesn’t necessarily mean that you have maximum intensity.
 It depends on how you define ‘effort’; or more specifically in this case, muscular effort.